AliZgheib/DevMood/README.md

 ## Infrastructure - Static Website Hosting with S3 (Infrastructure-1) 🌐

 ### Overview:
 The app is hosted on **Amazon S3** using its static website hosting feature.
 This setup is simple, cost-effective, and scalable, making it ideal for hosting static assets like HTML, CSS, and JavaScript files.
+The infrastructure is managed and deployed using **Pulumi**, an Infrastructure as Code (IaC) tool.

 ### Key Components:
 - **S3 Bucket**: Used to store the static website files (HTML, CSS, JS).